maciejhirsz/logos/book/src/examples/json.md

 {{#include ../../../logos/examples/json.rs:tokens}}
 ```

-> NOTE: the hardest part is to defined valid regexes for `Number` and `String` variants.
+> NOTE: the hardest part is to define valid regexes for `Number` and `String` variants.
 The present solution was inspired by [this stackoverflow thread](https://stackoverflow.com/questions/32155133/regex-to-match-a-json-string).

-Once we have our tokens, we must parse them into values.
+Once we have our tokens, we must parse them into actual JSON values.
 We will proceed be creating 3 functions:

 + `parse_value` for parsing any JSON object, without prior knowledge of its type;
 + `parse_array` for parsing an array, assuming we matched `[`;